AdobeDocs/marketo.en/help/marketo/product-docs/administration/marketo-with-adobe-identity/admin-setup.md

 ## Initial Setup {#initial-setup}

 1. After you've been added as a designated System Admin for Marketo Engage (in a new or established org), you'll receive a welcome email.
-In that email, click **Get Started**.
+In that email, click **[!UICONTROL Get Started]**.

    ![](assets/admin-setup-1.png)